andrewperrindev/adventofcode/day03/README.md

 ...$.*....
 .664.598..
 ```
-In this schematic, there are two gears.
-The first is in the top left; it has part numbers 467 and 35, so its gear ratio is 16345.
-The second gear is in the lower right; its gear ratio is 451490.
-(The * adjacent to 617 is not a gear because it is only adjacent to one part number.)
-Adding up all of the gear ratios produces 467835.

-What is the sum of all of the gear ratios in your engine schematic?
+There are two asterisks meeting tthis requirement: the top left (with numbers 467 & 35 adjacent), and the lower right (with 755 & 598 adjaceent).

+Write a program that:
+1. Finds all asterisks with two adjacent numbers.
+2. For each asterisk, multiply their numbers together. e.g. for the first example above, 467 & 35 would generate 16345.
+3. Finally, sum all the multiplied asterisk values together.

+The final program output should be the result of step 3.